-Trance-forming childbirth for you with hypnosis and NLP
+Trance-forming childbirth for you

 This article is for parents to be who know how they want to welcome their new baby into our world but don’t yet have all of the skills to achieve their ideal birth.
 They may even have fears or limiting beliefs that result in them feeling stuck when it comes to writing a birthing plan.